ericstoneking/42/Readme.txt

 The input/output folder may be changed for a sim run by running 42 with an argument.
 For example, enter this at the command prompt:
 42 Demo

-The VisCProj and XcodeProj folders are provided as starting points.
-I haven't kept them up to date as 42 has evolved.
-The Makefile is current.